 Air Fryers make frying up your favorite snacks so much easier, and healthier!
 Unlike deep frying, which uses a lot of oil and can be very time-consuming, air fryers get the job done with just a spritz or two of oil and a very easy process.

 Just pop the ingredients in the air fryer, spray on a little bit of non-aerosol cooking spray (or your favorite cooking oil), and push a button!
-A few minutes later, you have amazing jalapeno poppers with the perfect texture.
+A few minutes later, you have amazing jalapeño poppers with the perfect texture.
 The breading is sizzling and crunchy, the pepper is perfectly soft, and the cheesy filling is ooey, gooey, scrumptious.

 Here’s a rundown of the recipe ingredients (for the full recipe card with amounts and nutrition facts, scroll on down to the bottom of the post).
-Each one adds its own special fun to the party!

 - Cream Cheese: Soften the cream cheese to room temperature.
 You can use low-fat cream cheese here, if you prefer.